MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-44-Proprietary-Trading-Certain-Interests-Relationships-Covered-Funds/subpart-C-Covered-Funds-Activities-Investments/section-44.10.md

 (ii) In any manner to select or to control (or to have employees, officers, or directors, or agents who constitute) a majority of the directors, trustees, or management of a covered fund; or

-(iii) To share with a covered fund, for corporate, marketing, promotional, or other purposes, the same name or a variation of the same name.
+(iii) To share with a covered fund, for corporate, marketing, promotional, or other purposes, the same name or a variation of the same name, except as permitted under § 44.11(a)(6).

 (10) *Trustee.* (i) For purposes of paragraph (d)(9) of this section and § 44.11 of subpart C, a trustee does not include: